LLM-as-an-Interviewer: Beyond Static Testing Through Dynamic LLM Evaluation: Conclusion

 \section{Conclusion}

-In this paper, we introduce \textsc{LLM-as-an-Interviewer}, a novel approach for evaluating LLMs through interviews.
+In this paper, we introduce LLM-as-an-Interviewer, a novel approach for evaluating LLMs through interviews.
 Our multi-turn evaluation framework with Interview Report reveals the abilities of LLMs, such as revising answers based on feedback or handling follow-up questions, while providing comprehensive insights into the task.
-Our analysis shows the framework addresses common limitations in current static evaluation methods, being robust to verbosity and self-enhancement bias typical of the LLM-as-a-judge approach.
-By dynamically modifying questions from benchmarks, our method also mitigates data contamination issues.
+Our analysis demonstrates that our framework mitigates common issues in static evaluation methods, including verbosity bias and data contamination.
 We hope our framework is widely adopted and brings a paradigm shift in LLM evaluation.
-We expect that our work brings a paradigm shift in the field of LLM evaluation.